 We wish you well.
 If you have questions or concerns, please talk with your health care provider.

 PS is a parents' support group for those who have had a miscarriage, stillbirth, or infant death.
 Call and leave a message on their information line, 206-782-0054.
 A volunteer will call you back.
-For information about other support groups, call the Group Health Resource Line.
+For information about other support groups, call the Kaiser Permanente Resource Line.